About Eco Cottages

 Eco Cottages is a Queensland based company established in 2007.

 Our mission is to manufacture high quality, innovative, sustainable modular homes that cost less and deliver more.
 Through the use of cypress - a natural sustainable renewable resource.
 We aim to establish the use of cypress as a first-choice sustainable building product for the Australian construction industry.

-Eco Cottages is delivering its mission through the integration of the core principals of Sustainability, Biophilic and Universal design, Zero Net Energy, Circular Economy, and Design for Disassembly.
+Eco Cottages is delivering its mission through Modern Methods of Construction and the integration of the core principals of Sustainability, Biophilic and Universal design, Zero Net Energy, Circular Economy, and Design for Disassembly.

 - Sustainability is a process that maintains the environment, economy and social wellbeing.